 To work out what system size might be right for you take a look at our Solar Choice Payback Calculator.

 Federal Government Solar Rebates for the Northern Beaches, NSW

 Under the Federal Government’s Solar Credit Scheme, solar systems are awarded a greater or smaller number of Renewable Energy Certificates (RECs, also known as Small-scale Technology Certificates or STCs).
 How great the solar rebate is depends on the location, the size of the system in question, and the STC price agreed on between the system owner and solar installer.
 STC prices are flexible, fluctuating with supply and demand.
 Installation companies will usually tell customers what price they give per STC when initial pricing details are settled on.
 (STC prices are also clearly listed in Solar Choice’s Solar Quote Comparisons.)

 The Northern Beaches of Sydney are located in REC Zone 3.
 (REC Zone and applicable STCs can be calculated for free on ORER‘s website.).
-A 5kW solar system installed on a Northern Beaches home would, for example, generate 103 RECs/STCs.
-After the Solar Credit REC Multiplier (currently 2x) is included, however, the total number of STCs generated is (103 + 55 =) 158.
-Assuming an STC price of $30, a rebate of $4,740 off the up-front price of the system is applied.
+A 5kW solar system installed on a Northern Beaches home would, for example, generate 76 STCs for a deeming period of 11 years (note this declines on 1st of January each year).
+At a current price of $36 per STC, a total rebate of $2,736 off the up-front price of the system is applied.
 This up-front discount is one reason that solar PV system prices are reaching unprecedented lows across Australia and the world.

 Saving money on power bills via solar PV systems on the Northern Beaches